-As a vision of Mrs. Susan Halliday for several years, funding for the famous red blazers was approved by Dean James D. Yarbrough in October of 1998.
+The Ambassadors began as a vision of Mrs. Susan Halliday with funding for the famous red blazers approved by Dean James D. Yarbrough in October of 1998.
 An application process was quickly developed and after interviews by a committee from the Dean’s Office, twenty-four Ambassadors were selected to represent the College of Arts & Sciences.
 Their first duty was to assist in the recruitment of the new students at Capstone Scholars Day in January of 1999.
 Thus, the tradition of excellence by example began.

 Since their founding, Ambassadors have been selected from an elite and diverse group of applicants in the spring semester of each academic year.
 In the fall of 2001, Dean Robert Olin became the faculty advisor and with Mrs. Halliday’s support the Ambassadors were organized into an officially-recognized student organization by the University and the Executive Board was appointed.
 This first Executive Board, led by President Andrew Todd, worked to draw up a constitution for the organization, declared the intended functions and goals of the Ambassadors to the University, and worked to publicize the group on campus and in the community.